A&E in the News

 - Health Insurance payments, including payments for COBRA

-- Total Cash Charitable Donations –We do not need to see the documentation but you need to make sure you keep it with your records.
+- Total cash charitable donations –We do not need to see the documentation but make sure you keep it with your records.

 - Records of non- cash charitable donations including items donated, receiving charity, date and value of donation.
 If you donated a vehicle, Form 1099-C

-- Dependent Care Expenses, including the amount paid, the provider’s name, address, and tax ID number
+- Dependent care expenses, including the amount paid, the provider’s name, address, and tax ID number and telephone number.

-- Adoption Expenses if you adopted a child in 2012 or finalized the adoption in 2012.
+- Adoption expenses if you adopted a child in 2013 or finalized the adoption in 2013.

 - If you received the First Time Homebuyer Credit in prior years, please make sure we have records of that original purchase and any correspondence you have received from the IRS.

 Client Organizers: We will begin posting an online Web Client Organizer to our secure web portal the third week of January and each client will receive an email with instructions.
 The organizer can be filled out online and sent back to us with attachments or it can be used as a guide.
-We can also send organizers as .pdf files attached to an email and on paper- whatever works for you!
+Check with your preparer to see which they prefer.
+We can also send organizers as .pdf files attached to an email or on paper- whatever works for you!
 Our website also has worksheets that can help you get organized if you have different ventures this year than last.

-We don’t want the organizing part of your tax preparation to a huge challenge.
-We are here to help and happy to answer your questions!
-Please feel free to contact us.
+We are here to help!
+We don’t want the organizing part of your tax preparation to be a huge challenge.
+Please feel free to call us or email

 PARKING: We validate parking for Smart Park Garages (we no longer validate for the Star Park Garage).
 The two closet locations are: